jhleakakos/get-your-movies-here/seed_data/README.md

 # Dataset Info

-These three datasets are for testing before we set the app up to use APIs or pull info from local database.

-And yes.
-We know we have TV datasets for a project about renting movies.
+These datasets are for initially populating the local database.
+You can pull your own data from the APIs and modify these scripts to load your own starter data.

 Repeated from main README: